Idea floated of Crown Prince Naruhito ascending the throne on Jan. 1, 2019: source | The Japan Times

 Chief Cabinet Secretary Yoshihide Suga has declined to clarify the timing, telling a news conference Tuesday that the government-commissioned panel is continuing its discussions, focusing on how to alleviate the burden on the Emperor.

-The six-member panel is expected to release a report summarizing issues pertaining to the Emperor’s possible abdication as early as Jan.
+The six-member panel said Wednesday that it will release an interim report summarizing issues pertaining to the Emperor’s possible abdication on Jan.
 23.

 Before that, the heads and deputy heads of the Upper and Lower houses will hold a meeting next Monday to discuss how the Diet should handle the special legislation, the chairman of the Lower House Steering Committee said Tuesday.